Errrneist/aml/_site/docs/README.md

 To build for Github Pages, run `bundle exec jekyll build --destination docs/`.

-To un-commit, a change, run `git reset --soft HEAD~1`.
+To un-commit due to file over 100MB and unable to push, run `git reset --soft HEAD~1`.

 To go back to root, use `cd ../../..`.